Sonryle/Darwins-Wardrobe/README.md

 A wrapper for both android and iOS around a main c++ application is still a possibility here... sadly...

 Maybe i can have a GenerateXCodeProjectFiles.bat and a GenerateAndroidStudioProjectFiles.bat idrkkk

+I found [a guide to creating OpenGL ES apps on Android and iOS](https://www.google.ie/books/edition/Game_and_Graphics_Programming_for_iOS_an/WOEhPTXSKogC?hl=en&gbpv=1&printsec=frontcover) and I will be trying to follow it in the future